psiori/autocrane-competition/README.md

 </tr></table>

 # Competition 1: Grapple Detection
 The aim of this competition is to detect the grapple.
-The link leads to [autocrane-grapple-data](https://seafile.psiori.com/d/5a309b8297444b03b2dd) 3982 labeled grapple images of the size 1024 * 648 * 3.
+In [autocrane-grapple-data](https://seafile.psiori.com/d/5a309b8297444b03b2dd) you can find 3982 labeled grapple images of the size 1024 * 648 * 3.

 ## Tasks
 * Get an overview of the data